 Zinnecker used consultants such as ErgoLogix of Portland, OR, to analyze the cost of back injuries.
 The basic information used to calculate costs, called a "loss run," is available from the hospital’s risk management department.

 "What we do is help them figure out exactly how much money they’ve spent over the last three years on workers’ compensation claims for musculoskeletal injuries," says Ken Aebi, ErgoLogix managing director.
-"We use three years of the most recent workers compensation loss runs.
-We then calculate how much will be spent on lift and transfer injuries over the next three years if no action is taken to mitigate the risk, such as the purchase of lifting equipment."
+"We use three years of the most recent workers’ compensation loss runs.
+We then calculate how much will be spent on lift and transfer injuries over the next three years if no action is taken to mitigate the risk, such as the purchase of lifting equipment," he notes.

 The consultants also calculate how much could be spent on equipment, with the cost offset by the reduction in workers compensation claims.
-Ergonomics could reduce that cost by as much as 70%, he says.
-"It’s a very simple, straightforward, and unequivocal analysis" (See sample report).
+Ergonomics could reduce that cost by as much as 70%, Aebi says.
+"It’s a very simple, straightforward, and unequivocal analysis"

 Employees were involved as she began to evaluate equipment.
 She set up an equipment fair with vendors and invited employees to check out the equipment.
 They filled out questionnaires and commented on the features they preferred.
 They provided feedback after working with equipment for a 90-day trial period.
 "You have to incorporate employees when you’re making these recommendations," she says.
 "You don’t want to bring in equipment and have no one using it."